The results of my small survey to discover LGBT-affirming churches in Belgium

 What is an LGBT-affirming church?

-An affirming church places no restrictions on people who identify as Lesbian, Gay, Bisexual, Transgender and/or Queer; they are welcomed and encouraged to participate in and lead at all levels of church leadership and liturgy if that is their wish.
+An affirming church places no restrictions on people who identify as Lesbian, Gay, Bisexual, Transgender and/or Queer; they are encouraged and enabled to participate and lead at all levels of church leadership and liturgy if that is their wish.
 Such a policy is clearly communicated, for example on the church website.
 Generic “we are inclusive” or “we welcome all” statements do not count.